 Lithuanian athletes also did not manage to take part in the 1936 Summer Olympics in Berlin.

-In 1937, the idea of establishing the Lithuanian Olympic Committee finally began to take shape as a part of the plan to commemorate the 20th anniversary of gaining independence by organizing a National Olympiad.
+In 1937, the idea of establishing the National Olympic Committee of Lithuania finally began to take shape as a part of the plan to commemorate the 20th anniversary of gaining independence by organizing a National Olympiad.
 The Physical Culture Palace Council prepared a project of the National Olympiad’s statute.
 In December 1937, the Minister of Education published the National Olympiad’s statute in the Government Gazette.
 According to this document, a committee had to be established in preparation for the National Olympiad.
 The Committee’s chairman and some of the members were to be appointed by the Minister of Education for a five-year term.
-Pursuant to the statute, the chairs of the Physical Culture Palace sports unions became the members of the Lithuanian National Olympiad Committee.
+Pursuant to the statute, the chairs of the Physical Culture Palace sports unions became the members of the National Olympiad Committee of Lithuania.

 On December 18, the Committee’s composition was approved.
 The Physical Culture Palace director Vytautas Augustauskas-Augustaitis was appointed as the Committee’s Chairman.
 Five days later a meeting was held, during which the presidium members were elected: two Deputy Chairmen Jonas Navakas and Rapolas Skipitis, Treasurer Česlovas Butkys, and Secretary Vincas Kemežys.
 (Editor’s note – it is necessary to point out that this committee was not elected, but rather appointed by the government).
 The Committee started its work which was crowned by the success of the first National Olympiad in 1938.

-In 1939, the Lithuanian National Olympic Committee was recognized by the International Olympic Committee.
+In 1939, the National Olympic Committee of Lithuania was recognized by the International Olympic Committee.
 This was communicated in the IOC President Henri de Baillet-Latour’s letter on August 3, 1939.

 In 1940, the IOC’s invitation to participate in the XII Olympiad in Helsinki was sent to Lithuania’s athletes, however, this Olympiad did not take place because of the World War II.
 When Lithuania was occupied by the USSR, our Olympians’ relationship with the IOC were severed.
 Many of the Lithuanian Olympic sport leaders and Olympians of the time were repressed.